 Jump to:

 I always struggled with what to make for a Halloween potluck.
-I'd spend way too much time looking up cute recipes online and they were either waaaay too involved or so popular you just knew that you wouldn't be the only one showing up with it.
+I'd spend way too much time looking up cute recipes online, and they were either waaaay too involved or so popular you just knew that you wouldn't be the only one showing up with it.
 I wanted to do something original that wasn't another sweet recipe, so I created this savory Halloween snack recipe.

-They are also easy to make if you are pressed for time because they can be made ahead.
+They are also easy to make if you are pressed for time because they can be made in advance.
 Best of all, they are unique, so you won't be the 4th person showing up with the same Halloween party snack.
 Served with a delicious easy dip made of your favorite pizza sauce and sour cream, they're sure to be a crowd pleaser.

 📖 Variations